of Aid Stations

 Medal to finishers only.
 No Tee Shirts at this event.
 Additional Prizes for 1st, 2nd, 3rd Male and Female, plus Male and Female V40, V50, V60 and V70 age categories.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
-The aid station will carry as a minimum: Tailwind, water, coke, chocolate, sweets, lots of fruit, Gu gels and other sweet and savory snacks.
+Runners will make two visits there before finishing at the end of their third loop.
+The Hale Lane Aid Station falls at mile 5.5 of each lap (6.5 miles on lap 1 only) and will therefore also be visited three times.
+A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
+Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savoury snacks.

 Drop/ Finish Line Bags may be deposited at registration, whereupon they will be stored in number order and accessible to runners at the end of each loop.
 Bags should be clearly labelled with runners name and bib number.
 Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box.